 What are the career possibilities after a degree of Master of Science in Social Work and Human Rights?

-The programme aims at working within international organizations that deal with human rights issues but based on social work.
+The program aims at working within international organizations that deal with human rights issues but are based on social work.
 Our graduates are spread all over the globe working with different things.
 Some we correspond with at times.
-There are a few working within the UN system or other large non-governmental international organizations, some work on local level in municipalities or on national levels in their home countries, dealing with these issues, some have gone on to doctoral studies and some work within regular social work.
+A few are working within the UN system or other large non-governmental international organizations, some work on local level in municipalities or national levels in their home countries, dealing with these issues, some have gone on to doctoral studies and some work within regular social work.

-Does this Masters programme count as a qualification in Social Work?
+Does this Master's program count as a qualification in Social Work?

-In Sweden it is the Bachelor´s degree which gives you credentials to work as a social worker, and not the master´s level.
-The master´s degree is a specialization in a certain field.
+In Sweden it is the Bachelor´s degree that gives you credentials to work as a social worker, and not the master´s level.
+A master´s degree is a specialization in a certain field.
 This may vary quite a lot between countries.
-This is the case for Sweden, but in other countries it may be possible to apply for a qualification on the basis of this master´s degree.
+This is the case for Sweden, but in other countries it may be possible to apply for a qualification based on this master´s degree.

-I am admitted to the programme, but cannot start my studies this autumn.
+I am admitted to the program, but cannot start my studies this autumn.
 Can I apply for a deferment?

-If you want to apply for deferment in order to start your Master’s programme studies, you have to document the reasons for the deferment in detail.
-Please note that a permission to start studies later is only given in rare cases when the circumstances were out of control for the applicant.
+If you want to apply for deferment to start your Master’s program studies, you have to document the reasons for the deferment in detail.
+Please note that permission to start studies later is only given in rare cases when the circumstances were out of control for the applicant.

-You need to write a letter in which you name the programme you were admitted to and the reasons why you won’t be able to start your studies in autumn semester XXXX.
+You need to write a letter in which you name the program you were admitted to and the reasons why you won’t be able to start your studies the next semester.
 Reasons that might lead to a deferment can be for example social reasons, medical reasons, that you are going to have children or need to take care of them or that your employer won’t permit your absence from work for studies.
 The reasons have to be one that you could not predict at the time when you made your application.
 In your letter, you also have to state when you want to start your studies instead and your full postal address and telephone number.
 You also have to sign the letter with your name.

-In addition, you need to submit documentation that proofs the circumstances in your case, such as medical certificates or certificates from your employer.
+In addition, you need to submit documentation that proves the circumstances in your case, such as medical certificates or certificates from your employer.